Attempted E-Waste Gold Recovery and References

 And Other Wordly Narratives @ Chashama

 My partner Cheryl Wing-Zi Wong and I organized this two person show at the Chashama gallery space in One Brooklyn Bridge Park.
 Come by and visit from May 21st – June 23rd!

-“Parmenides I” was selected for CUNY Oswego’s rotating public art program.
-The 8′ diameter aluminum sculpture has previously been exhibited indoors with video projection indoors.
-Outdoors it lives comfortably in it’s naked object hood.
-The sculpture will be installed on campus for 2 years.
+“Parmenides II” was selected for SUNY Oswego’s rotating public art program.
+The 8′ diameter aluminum sculpture has previously been exhibited indoors with video projection.
+Outdoors it lives comfortably in its naked object hood.
+The sculpture will be installed on campus for three years.

 The sculpture is a surface casting of exposed rock near the Iron Age mine site in Wonder Valley.
 Video projection mapping uses tones and textures from photogrammetry scans of this and other geological work.

 Very excited to present this inaugural solo show at the new Gallery Madison Park in New York.
 Look forward to more shows at their space this year:

 “After Images” at Northern-Southern Gallery

 Joshua Tree Highlands Artist in Residence (JTHAR), Open Studio

 I had a very productive time during the Joshua Tree Highlands Artist Residency program this fall where I spent a month in southern California exploring some new ideas.
 Here are a few of the things that happened…